077Jungle/CS149-asst4/README.md

 __Tips/Hints:__

 * Always start by considering what work can be done in parallel.
-* Some part of the computation may need to be synchronized, for example, by wrapping the appropriate code within a critical region using `#pragma omp critical`.
-However, in this problem you can get by with a single atomic operation called `compare and swap`.
-You can read about [GCC's implementation of compare and swap](http://gcc.gnu.org/onlinedocs/gcc-4.1.2/gcc/Atomic-Builtins.html), which is exposed to C code as the function `__sync_bool_compare_and_swap`.
+* Some part of the computation may need to be synchronized, for example, by wrapping the appropriate code within a critical region using `#pragma omp critical` or `#pragma omp atomic`.  __However, in this problem you can get by with a single atomic operation called `compare and swap`.__  You can read about [GCC's implementation of compare and swap](http://gcc.gnu.org/onlinedocs/gcc-4.1.2/gcc/Atomic-Builtins.html), which is exposed to C code as the function `__sync_bool_compare_and_swap`.
 If you can figure out how to use compare-and-swap for this problem, you will achieve much higher performance than using a critical region.
 (We will talk about compare and swap in detail in the second half of the course, but in this problem it's up to you to figure out how to use it.)
 * Are there conditions where it is possible to avoid using `compare_and_swap`?
 In other words, when you *know* in advance that the comparison will fail?
 * There is a preprocessor macro `VERBOSE` to make it easy to disable useful print per-step timings in your solution (see the top of `bfs/bfs.cpp`).
 In general, these printfs occur infrequently enough (only once per BFS step) that they do not notably impact performance, but if you want to disable the printfs during timing, you can use this `#define` as a convenience.